-Computed tomography (CT), also referred to as computerized axial tomography (CAT), is an x-ray technique that uses a special scanner and a computer to create cross-sectional images of the body.
+Computed tomography (CT), also referred to as computerized axial tomography (CAT), is a specialized imaging test to visualize different body tissues and organs in detail.
 Unlike standard x-rays, which take a two dimensional projected picture of the part of the body being examined, the CT has the ability to image that same structure as a series of cross-sectional images.
 The CT Scan produces clearer, more detailed images of the part of the body being examined than can be accomplished by x-rays and is the preferred cross-sectional imaging test in most cases for examination of the chest, abdomen, pelvis, sinus, ear and some bones.

 Depending on your particular CT scan, you may be given instructions on food and drink consumption the day before and the morning of the exam.
 Our staff will provide you with those instructions.
 Feel free to call us if you have any questions.